-For many years, ICT Group maintains and supports the Process Control System that originally has been designed and developed by Hutchison Ports ECT Rotterdam (ECT).

-This current Process Control System (PCS) solution is a result of years of cooperation and innovation by ECT and the ICT Group.
+For many years, ICT Group maintains and supports the Process Control System that originally has been designed and developed by Hutchison Ports ECT Rotterdam (referred to as ECT).
+This current PCS solution is a result of years of cooperation and innovation by ECT and the ICT Group.

-A PCS is designed for high throughput of automated container terminals, equipped with for instance ASC's (Automated Stacking Cranes) and AGV's (Automated Guided Vehicles), combined with manned equipment.
+A Process Control System (PCS) is designed for high throughput of automated container terminals, equipped with for instance ASC's (Automated Stacking Cranes) and AGV's (Automated Guided Vehicles), combined with manned equipment.
 Operations are based on the logistical decoupling of waterside container flows and landside container flows.
 Containers are stored in an automated stack.

-AGV's are routed automatically by the PCS for optimal performance of the Ship To Shore (STS) operation.
+AGV's are routed automatically by the PCS for optimal performance of the Ship to shore (STS) operation.
 ASC's operations and stack usage are automatically optimized to support STS and AGV operations at waterside and to serve SC's operations at landside.
 Operators can use an extensive set of screens and functions to configure and influence the execution of the container handling process.

 The main critical success factor for the PCS performance is the optimized support for the STS operation.
-PCS controls operations to remove containers from the QC (Quay Crane) area when the QC is unloading the ship, and to supply the requested containers in time for ship loading operations.
-The PCS implements the rule: "Quay Cranes can never wait".
+PCS controls operations to remove containers from the QC (quay crane) area when the QC is unloading the ship, and to supply the requested containers in time for ship loading operations.
+The PCS implements the rule: "Quay cranes can never wait".